go-steem/rpc/examples/monitor_voting/README.md

-# Monitoring Voting
+# Voting Monitor

-The executable built from this package will connect to `steemd` and it will keep printing information on vote operations as they are happening until interrupted.
+The executable built from this package will connect to `steemd` and it will start printing information on vote operations as they are happening and it will keep doing so forever.
+Well, until interrupted.

 ```
 $ ./monitor_voting -rpc_endpoint="ws://$(docker-machine ip default):8090"